NativeScript/docs-v7/docs/ui/theme.md

 ---
 title: Theme
-description: Learn about the NativeScript core theme, and how to apply the theme class names to user interface components in your native applications.
+description: Learn about the NativeScript theme, and how to apply the theme color schemes to user interface components in your native applications.
+Choose baetween plain CSS or SASS themes and use advanced techniques like custom themes, variables and mixins.
 position: 55
-tags: nativescript theme, css theme, nativescript theming examples
+tags: nativescript theme, CSS theme, SASS, NativeScript theming examples, styles
 slug: theme
 ---